kellyjonbrazil/jello/README.md

 #### Custom Configuration File

 You can use the `-i` option to initialize the `jello` environment with your own configuration file.
-The configuration file accepts valid python code and can be as simple as setting the `jello` options you would like enabled or disabled, or adding `import` statements for your favorite modules.
+The configuration file accepts valid python code and can be as simple as setting the `jello` options you would like enabled or disabled, adding `import` statements for your favorite modules, or defining your own functions.

 The file must be named `.jelloconf.py` and must be located in the proper directory based on the OS platform:
 - Linux, unix, macOS: `~/`